 Here’s the recipe for two stainless steel cookie sheets.

-- 6 cups organic apple juice (or another kind of juice you like, if using concord grape juice, use 1 cup of water for part of the liquid or it’s too strong.)
+- 6 cups organic apple juice or another kind of juice you like, if using concord grape juice, use 1 cup of water for part of the liquid or it’s too strong.
+I also sometimes use pureed berries (after straining out the seeds), but you’ll need to taste it to see if it needs a little sweetener like maple syrup, honey, or palm sugar.

 - 6 Tablespoons gelatin (no MSG in this brand and it’s from grass-fed cows!)